Andonome/lk/writing/tex/tex_packages.md

 ```

 Double-check the year.
-It should *not* match the real year, it should match the `texlive`.
+It should *not* match the current year, it should match the `texlive`.

 ## Problems along the Path